thumbliner/thumbliner/study.md

 ---

-> “I am impatient to set out for my solitude, for there the mind gains strength and learns to lean upon herself.”<br>
+> “I have never been truly suited for civil society, where everything is annoyance, obligation, and duty, ... my naturally independent temperament always made me incapable of the subjection necessary to anyone who wants to live among men.”<br>
-> — Laurence Sterne
+> — Jean-Jacques Rousseau

 ---